AlexHego/DL-pixel-classification/README.md

 ------
 Open the notebook **`02_Training_sparse_label.ipynb`** and run the script.
 This will launch **Napari**, where you will draw sparse annotations and begin the training process.

-**Note**:
+### Labeling Guidelines:
-This repository uses **sparse labeling**, meaning that not every pixel needs to be labeled.
+This method uses **sparse labeling**, meaning that not every pixel needs to be labeled.
 However, it is important to label **some background pixels** to differentiate between actual background and unlabeled regions.

-### Labeling Guidelines:

 If you have two foreground classes, use the following labels:
 - `1` → Background
 - `2` → Class 1